dronekit/dronekit-python/docs/examples/vehicle_state.rst

 Example: Vehicle State
 ======================

-This example shows how to get/set vehicle attribute, parameter and channel-override information, how to observe vehicle attribute changes, and how to get the home position.
+This example shows how to get/set vehicle attribute and parameter information, how to observe vehicle attribute changes, and how to get the home position.

 The guide topic :ref:`vehicle-information` provides a more detailed explanation of how the API